HPSCTerrSys/eCLM/docs/users_guide/building_eCLM/JSC.md

 # JSC

-The following section will explain the necessary steps to download the model from the official repository and get eCLM to run on JSC machines ([Juwels](https://www.fz-juelich.de/en/ias/jsc/systems/supercomputers/juwels) or [Jureca-DC](https://www.fz-juelich.de/en/ias/jsc/systems/supercomputers/jureca)).
+The following section will explain the necessary steps to download the model from the official repository and get eCLM to run on JSC machines (<a href="https://www.fz-juelich.de/en/ias/jsc/systems/supercomputers/juwels" target="_blank">Juwels</a> or <a href="https://www.fz-juelich.de/en/ias/jsc/systems/supercomputers/jureca" target="_blank">Jureca-DC</a>).

 ## Prerequisites for JSC users